stm-anvil/python-browser/README.md

 # python-browser
-Python in the Browser examples
+Python in the Browser examples.

 Here's a [big table of technologies](http://stromberg.dnsalias.org/~strombrg/pybrowser/python-browser.html) (not created by me).
 It's a little out of date but there's a lot of useful information there.